 (American, b.
-1985 Saudi Arabia; resides in St. Paul, Minnesota)
+1985 Saudi Arabia; resides in Hillside, IL)

-Evan Baden's portrait series The Illuminati (2006-2007) depicts solitary figures from the waist up, bathed in a soft light and surrounded by shadows in a manner that recalls Johannes Vermeer’s (Dutch, 1632-1675) paintings.
+Evan Baden's portrait series, The Illuminati (2006-2007), depicts solitary figures from the waist up, bathed in a soft light and surrounded by shadows in a manner that recalls Johannes Vermeer’s (Dutch, 1632-1675) paintings.
 In Baden’s photographs, however, the glow radiates from the screens of electronic devices, such as iPods, cell phones, and computers, rather than streaming in from a nearby window.
 The artist captures his subjects during ostensibly private moments and their faces are uniformly expressionless as if mesmerized.
 Baden’s works reveal a notable generational shift: the kids growing up now have never known a world in which they are not constantly plugged into information networks, even while on the move.
 Though Baden’s portraits have a tranquil beauty, he is more interested in the implications of these new social conditions.
 “These devices grace us with the ability to instantly connect to others,” he states, “and at the same time they isolate us from those with whom we are connected.
 They allow for great freedom, yet so often we are chained to them.”